GSC-23/readMe/README.md

 7. Google Colaboratory

 ## IoT device
+This project utilizes custom devices and repurposes audio output from pre-existing security cameras to create a prototype security system called pupSense.
+The prototype incorporates a Raspberry Pi as an IoT device with a microphone to capture sounds from the surroundings.
+A machine learning model is deployed on the device itself and is programmed to detect specific events.
+When an event is detected, a signal is sent to a database.

 ## ML model
 Using CNN and TensorFlow, we have built the model detecting the dog bark.
 To make the accuracy as high as 92%, we have used [UrbanSound8k Dataset](https://urbansounddataset.weebly.com/urbansound8k.html) and built a sequential model, thus training upto 100 epochs.